ISIC-Research/2020-Challenge-Curation/README.md

 # 2020 Challenge Dataset Curation Tools

-This repository provides the scripts written for use in preparing the multicenter contextual dermoscopic image database for the SIIM-ISIC Melanoma Classification competition.
+This repository provides the scripts written and pointers to the applications developed for use in preparing the multicenter contextual dermoscopic image database for the SIIM-ISIC Melanoma Classification competition.
 The competition was hosted on Kaggle during the Summer of 2020 https://www.kaggle.com/c/siim-isic-melanoma-classification).
 The dataset is available for download at the DOI https://doi.org/10.34970/2020-ds01.

 ## Standardize Identification Metadata